Too Late Too Late

 "Too Late, Too Late" is the debut single by British band Mr Hudson and the Library, from their debut album A Tale of Two Cities.
 It features brass by the Blackjack Horns, Nik Carter on sax, Jack Birchwood on trumpet and Steven Fuller on trombone.

-It was featured in the film Mr. Bean's Holiday.
+It was featured in the film Mr. Bean's Holiday and the video game U-Sing.